 With that noted, by some standards utilized today to identify individuals who hoard pets, Helen might fall within that category.
 Her mansions provided homes to a menagerie of cats and dogs.
 As is the case with individuals who hoard animals, the cats and dogs in Helen’s homes caused extensive damage to the premises.
 She brushed it all off and simply had whatever was harmed by the cats and dogs replaced, time and time again.

-Grace Fredericks is yet another well-healed hoarder, with a fondness for cats.
+Grace Fredericks is yet another well-heeled hoarder, with a fondness for cats.
 Grace was an actress, poet, and socialite, wed to a wealthy businessman.
 Her house declined into what might best be called a big cats’ nest.
 She never had the number of cats as does Margaret.
 But, she exhibited one of the more classic signs of hoarding in that the animals caused significant damage to the premises and she did next to nothing to address the situation.

 Unlike most hoarders, including Margaret, Grace was never particularly concerned about the state of affairs inside her home.
 She regularly invited people inside, not thinking that there was anything extraordinary about the state of affairs in her residence.